lmccart/itp-critical-apis/README.md

 * Other relevant things you've read, heard, or seen.
 * Personal experiences.

 Each pair should also prepare 1-2 questions for the class.
-After hearing the presentations, we will have a short group discussion led by all presenters.
-These could be:
+The questions could be specific to your reading or relating all the readings together.
+After hearing the presentations, we will have a short group discussion around these questions.

-* Questions for the class related to the reading.
-* Questions for the class that relate all three of the readings together.

 On the days you are not presenting, you do not need to read all of each reading, but you need to read/scan enough to be able to participate in the class discussion.